8 Common Causes of Car Accidents in Las Vegas

 Speed limits are in place for a reason.
 The State of Nevada regulates speed based on zoning, type of street, vehicle in use, and several other considerations.
 In short, speed limits inform drivers how fast they can safely move in a given area.
 Speeding is also a factor when road conditions are not as expected.
 For instance, rain and debris should signal to drivers that they must drive slower.

-5. Not Yielding to the Right of Way
+5. Failure to Yield: Right of Way Conflicts

 How many times have you been on the road and someone cuts you off or goes when they shouldn’t?
 It happens all the time.
 So, as you can imagine, failing to yield or give someone the right of way is a common cause of Las Vegas car accidents.
 Failure to yield occurs when another driver runs a yield sign, stop sign, or red light.
 The outcome of doing so can be catastrophic.